Upcoming KAPA ZOOM CE event

-This program - when attended in its entirety - is available for 1.5 Type I continuing education credits.
+This program - when attended in its entirety - is available for 1.5 APA approved continuing education credits.
 With full attendance and completion of a Program Evaluation and Learning Assessment, a certificate will be issued.
 Partial credit will not be awarded.
-Participant's attendance will be verified via their Zoom login name and sign in/sign off time.
+Participant's attendance will be verified via their Zoom login name and sign in / sign off time.
 Please assure that you are identifiable by your Zoom login name.

 American Psychological Association Approval Statement:

 The Knoxville Area Psychological Association (KAPA) is approved by the American Psychological Association to sponsor continuing education for Psychologists.
 KAPA maintains responsibility for this program and its content.